Farm-Rhythm/mvp-frontend/documentations/contact_view.md

 This component should:

-- automatically fill in the existing information of the user (username, email)
+- automatically fill in the existing information of the user (username, email) = *Populate the form*
 - create a new resource **User.contactForm** in the DB

 ### **ContactContent**